 Academic and Career Development offers you an array of resources.
 If you need a little nudge to get going, consider enrolling in a career exploration class.
 You can begin with occupational information to learn more about careers you might enjoy, attend events that let you connect with professionals to talk about your options, shadow people in careers of interest, and confirm your career plans by gaining experience.

 As you speak with professionals and grow your network, try to get an insider's view by job shadowing.
-See the environment and work culture for yourself, and determine the skills and abilities you will need to be successful in a particular industry.
+See the environment and work culture for yourself, and determine the skills and abilities you'll need to be successful in a particular industry.
 Contact area employers to request a shadowing experience.
 Contact your school for additional resources for shadowing specific to your field.

 The Occupational Outlook Handbook (OOH) can provide career information on duties, education and training, pay, and outlook for hundreds of occupations.
 The OOH can be searched using key words, occupational areas, and many other criteria.
 This is essential knowledge as you consider and compare careers.